autorope/donkeycar/docs/parts/controllers.md

 ## Physical Joystick Controller

 The default web controller may be replaced with a one line change to use a physical joystick part for input.
 This uses the os device /dev/input/js0 by default.
 In theory, any joystick device that the os mounts like this can be used.
-In practice, the behavior will change depending on the model of joystick ( Sony, or knockoff ), or XBox controller.
+In practice, the behavior will change depending on the model of joystick ( Sony, or knockoff ), or XBox controller and the bluetooth driver used to support it.
 The default code has been written and tested with a [Sony brand PS3 Sixaxis controller](https://www.amazon.com/Dualshock-Wireless-Controller-Charcoal-playstation-3).
 Other controllers may work, but will require alternative bluetooth installs, and tweaks to the software for correct axis and buttons.

 These can be used plugged in with a usb cable - but the default code and os driver has a bug polling this configuration.
 It's been much more stable, and convenient, to setup bluetooth for a wireless, responsive control.